terraform-aviatrix-modules/terraform-aviatrix-mc-transit/README.md

 [vpc](https://registry.terraform.io/providers/AviatrixSystems/aviatrix/latest/docs/resources/aviatrix_vpc) | The created VPC as an object with all of it's attributes (when use_existing_vpc is false).
 This was created using the aviatrix_vpc resource.
-[transit_gateway](https://registry.terraform.io/providers/AviatrixSystems/aviatrix/latest/docs/resources/aviatrix_transit_gateway) | The created Aviatrix transit gateway as an object with all of it's attributes. mc_firenet_details | Outputs specific for composing with [mc-firenet module](https://github.com/terraform-aviatrix-modules/terraform-aviatrix-mc-firenet)
+[transit_gateway](https://registry.terraform.io/providers/AviatrixSystems/aviatrix/latest/docs/resources/aviatrix_transit_gateway) | The created Aviatrix transit gateway as an object with all of it's attributes. mc_firenet_details | Outputs specific for composing with [mc-firenet module](https://github.com/terraform-aviatrix-modules/terraform-aviatrix-mc-firenet) module_metadata | Information about the module, like module version.